huanranchen/huanranchen.github.io/_pages/about.md

 If you've got any questions about my research or if you've tried reaching out through GitHub issues and haven't heard back, please don't hesitate to drop me an email.
 I’m always here to chat or help out in any way I can.

+**If you are inclined to discuss publication or citation numbers, rely on numerical indicators to quantify individuals, or compare me to others, please refrain from contacting me.
+I am only interested in discussing intriguing problems and insights, not metrics.**

 My preferred email: huanran_chen@outlook.com

 Please avoid sending emails to huanranchen@bit.edu.cn, as I won't be able to access this account much longer.